-The term engagement refers to an “individual’s involvement and satisfaction with as well as enthusiasm for work” (Harter, Schmidt, & Hayes, 2002, p.
-269).
-Built on the work of Kahn (1990), engagement describes the intimate involvement with and framework of the work experience.
+The term Engagement refers to an “individual’s involvement and satisfaction with as well as enthusiasm for work”.
+Built on the work of Kahn (1990), engagement describes the intimate involvement with framework of the work experience.
+(Harter, Schmidt, & Hayes, 2002, p.
+269)

-When employees are engaged, they are emotionally connected to others and cognitively vigilant to the direction of the team (Harter et al., 2002).
+When employees are engaged, they are emotionally connected to others and cognitively vigilant to the direction of the team.
 Engagement occurs when employees know what to expect, have the resources to complete their work, participate in opportunities for growth and feedback, and feel that they contribute significantly to the organization.
-Although engaged employees have consistently shown to be more productive, profitable, safer, healthier, and less likely to leave their employer (Fleming & Asplund, 2007; Wagner & Harter, 2006), only 30% of the global workforce is estimated to be engaged (Buckingham & Coffman, 1999; Harter et al., 2002; Saks, 2006; Wagner & Harter, 2006);
+Although engaged employees will consistently be more productive, motivated, healthier, happier and less likely to leave their employer, but unfortunately only 30% of the global workforce is estimated to be engaged.
+(Buckingham & Coffman, 1999; Harter et al., 2002; Saks, 2006; Wagner & Harter, 2006)